vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 In progress...

 This project uses a Raspberry Pi 3, OpenCV and the MediaPipe pose detection model to trigger a scary portrait on a smart TV.

-When the model detects that someone is waving at the TV, the code triggers a portrait to come to life and scare the viewer.
+When the model detects that someone has sat down in front of the TV, the code triggers a portrait to come to life and scare the viewer.

+The code keeps triggering as long as a person is detected.
+Therefore, to stop the video hold up one hand.
+If the model detects that your wrist is above your shoulder, the video will stop playing and the code will terminate.

 <br>

-#### When the model detects that someone is waving at the TV, this is what happens:
+#### When the model detects a person, this is what happens:
 (The video also has sound.)

 <br>